 Campbells (Ross & Beath, 2008, p.
 6) demonstrated system standardisation using S.A.P. moving from the unstructured overview figure 14 to standardised figure 15.

 Another tool is the statistical Pareto analysis, providing an easy to view graph of event or activity frequency.
-Examples in figures 16 and 17.
+Example in figure 16.
 Working to the 80% / 20% rule that the top 20% most frequent activities make up 80% of the workload.
 Focusing on the top 20% will have the greatest benefit in value generation (Galloway, 2014).

 However, ITSMs must remain mindful of what they are measuring and to what level of granularity.
 Diluting the data set or not having enough data on the right measurement might make it difficult to understand the corrective direction required to improve.
 Equally managing meaningless data is also wasteful.